chipsalliance/caliptra-sw/runtime/README.md

 * Set flag in the TCI Node that this node was created by the DPE implementation.
   This will be used to set the VENDOR\_INFO field in TcbInfo to “VNDR”.

+When initializing DPE, Runtime Firmware shall also add each of ROM's stashed measurements to DPE.
+To do so, it should call DeriveChild for each measurement in the measurement log.

 *Note: the Runtime CDI (from KeyVault) will be used as-needed and will not be accessed during initialization.*